papinet/papiNet-API/2.0.0/purchase-order.md

 #### Interaction 3 of Scenario G (Update the Purchase Order)

-The autenticated _customer_ sends an API request to the _supplier_ in order to request a quantity change in the 2nd _line_, and a delivery date-time change and a ship-to change change in the 3rd line:
+The authenticated _customer_ sends an API request to the _supplier_ in order to request a quantity change in the 2nd _line_, and a delivery date-time change and a ship-to change change in the 3rd line:

 ```text
 curl --request PATCH \